HannahForsythe/Spanish_dialects/Coding_challenge_1.md

 ```

 General conclusions: In sum, the exploratory analysis shows that: 1)
+Every dialect can be distinguished from every other dialect along at
-Rates of individual pronoun subjects are a promising type of feature to
+least SOME feature explored here.
+2) Rates of individual pronoun
+subjects are a promising and easy-to-implement feature to use when
-use when distinguishing dialects.
-2) In some cases, testing the ratio of
+distinguishing dialects.
+3) In some cases, the ratio of similar-meaning
-similar-meaning words may provide additional insight, over and above the
+word PAIRS may provide additional insight, over and above the overall
-overall rates of individual words.
+rates of the INDIVIDUAL words.

-Future steps will involve a full-blown exploration of all words that may
+Before implementing the proposed classifier, I will do a full-blown
+exploration of all words in this dataset to see which ones may be
-be distinctive for each dialect, plus a greater set of word PAIRS whose
+distinctive for each dialect, as well as a greater exploration of word
-proportions may vary across dialects.
+PAIRS whose proportions may vary across dialects.